Withdrawal from College

 Refunds of tuition must be in writing, by the withdrawing student, and are made each term to undergraduate students and graduate/professional students on a semester calendar according to the following schedule: 85% tuition refund to the end of the first week of class; 80% tuition refund to the end of the second week of class; 75% tuition refund to the end of the third and fourth week of class.
 There is NO REFUND after the fourth week of the term.
 Any room/board refund is issued based on the terms and conditions of the Residence Hall and Dining Services License.

-Graduate students on a quarterly calendar and graduate/professional students on a trimester calender are subject to a different refund policy.
+LEAP students, graduate students on a quarter calendar, and graduate/professional students on a trimester calender are subject to a different refund policy.
 Students are encouraged to consult with their Program Directors or contact the Business Office for details regarding any tuition refund resulting from withdrawal.
 Students receiving Federal Title IV aid will be subject to an earned aid calculation if their financial aid has posted to their student account prior to their withdrawal from the College.
 ANY REFUND RESULTING FROM FINANCIAL AID ISSUED TO A STUDENT WHO HAS WITHDRAWN OR DROPPED MUST BE RETURNED TO THE COLLEGE IMMEDIATELY.